-"I wonder why she didn't just tell she was seeing someone."
-Edward scratched his head as if truly perplexed.
+"I wonder why she didn't just tell me she was seeing someone."
+Edward scratched his head.

-Leah laughed loudly.
+Leah laughed.
 "Are you serious?
-She probably didn't tell you because she thought you'd give Collin the third degree."
+Maybe she thought you'd give Collin the third degree."

-"And before you ask, Collin won't be a the meeting.
-He's still injured and he's already seen what a werewolf looks like."
+"And before you ask, Collin won't be at the meeting.
+He's still injured, and he's already seen what a werewolf looks like."
 Leah looked at the path ahead.
 "He's great for Renesmee.
 You have nothing to worry about."

-"What if he imprints," Edward said, watching Leah warily.
+"What if he imprints?"
+Edward watched Leah warily.
 "I don't want her to fall for someone she's not destined for.
 I just wish Alice could see her future."

 Leah shrugged.
-"He might imprint, he might not.
+"He might imprint.
+He might not.
 The point is there are no guarantees in life.
-Sure, it's great to have your own personal psychic to make sure you choose the right decision, but sometimes choosing the wrong one is better for you.
+Sure, it's great to have your own personal psychic to make sure you make the right decision, but sometimes choosing the wrong one is better for you.
 How will you learn if someone always gives you the answers?"